Service Provider Agreement

 Execute and implement ongoing compliance monitoring

 Have authorised representatives of both parties sign the agreement.
-Electronic signatures are valid under ECTA Section 13.
-Implement the SLA measurement and reporting mechanisms from day one.
-Schedule regular compliance reviews — at least annually — to verify that the independent contractor relationship has not drifted towards de facto employment.
-Monitor POPIA compliance through the operator agreement's audit provisions.
-Review SLA targets annually for continued relevance.
+Electronic signatures are valid for standard commercial contracts under Section 13 of the Electronic Communications and Transactions Act 25 of 2002 (though certain transactions under Schedule 1 still require physical signature).
+Implement SLA measurement and reporting mechanisms from day one, with a joint governance forum reviewing SLA performance monthly.
+Schedule quarterly compliance reviews to verify the independent-contractor relationship has not drifted towards de facto employment, and annual reviews of SLA targets for continued relevance.
+Monitor POPIA compliance through the operator agreement's audit provisions (typically right-to-audit on 30 days' notice), and document every sub-processor addition and cross-border transfer.

 Frequently Asked Questions